Snowad14/BatchPrompter/README.md

 | Control+F                                         | Select the search bar for prompts |
 | Control+I                                         | Select the search bar for Images  |

+🙏 Original idea/design of the program and many feedbacks by Juusoz#6120, many thanks to him

 ## 📋 Installation
   ...